Peripheral Arterial Disease Treatment in Sussex County and Milford PA

 - Skin that is cool with purple or red discoloration

 - Cramping of legs while lying down which improves when standing (rest pain)

 - Non-healing sores on legs, feet or toes

 - Painful extremities

-Minimally invasive surgical treatment
+Minimally invasive surgical treatment for PAD

 While PAD can occasionally be treated by lifestyle changes and medication, surgical intervention by highly skilled interventional radiologists using minimally invasive procedures such as angioplasty and stenting, is used to successfully treat advanced forms of this disease.